-In 1632, English colonists left St. Kitts intending to make a life on Antigua.
+In 1632, English colonists left St. Kitts, intending to make a life on Antigua.
 Consequently, the Englishman Sir Christopher Codrington introduced the first permanent British settlement.
 Henceforth, Antiguan history took a dramatic turn for the better.

 Codrington guided cultural and business development on the island by turning it into a profitable sugar colony.
 The island was Britain’s “Gateway to the Caribbean”.
 Being located within significant sailing routes for trade, it was also amongst the region’s resource-rich territories.
-Nelson, a considerable figure in Antigua history, arrived in the late 18th-century to preserve the island’s commercial shipping status.
+Nelson, a considerable figure in Antigua history, arrived in the late 18th-century to preserve its commercial shipping status.